Mome/jupyter-lab-desktop/README.md

-# jupyter-lab-desktop
+# Jupyter Lab Desktop
 Start Jupyter Lab like a desktop application.
+Works on Linux.

+## Installation
+copy *jupyter-lab-app* to